cksystemsteaching/selfie/README.md

 5. Code: The selfie code is open source and available at [github.com/cksystemsteaching/selfie](https://github.com/cksystemsteaching/selfie)
 6. Twitter: Follow us at [twitter.com/christophkirsch](https://twitter.com/christophkirsch)
 7. Web: The selfie homepage is at [selfie.cs.uni-salzburg.at](http://selfie.cs.uni-salzburg.at)

+## Extras

+1. Symbolic execution: There is a self-translating modeling engine called [monster](https://github.com/cksystemsteaching/selfie/blob/master/tools/monster.c) based on selfie that translates RISC-U code including all of selfie and itself to SMT-LIB and BTOR2 formulae that are satisfiable if and only if there is input to the code such that the code exits with non-zero exit codes, performs division by zero, or accesses memory outside of allocated memory blocks.
+2. Binary translation: There is a self-translating [binary translator](https://github.com/cksystemsteaching/selfie/blob/master/tools/riscv-2-x86.c) based on selfie that translates RISC-U code including all of selfie and itself to x86 binary code.
+3. SAT solving: There is a naive SAT solver called [babysat](https://github.com/cksystemsteaching/selfie/blob/master/tools/babysat.c) based on selfie that computes satisfiability of SAT formulae in DIMACS CNF.

 ## Installing Selfie